|Years at VC:||3rd Year|

 |Bachelor's Degree:||B.I.S., Arizona State University, 2012|

-VC Pirate Hall of Fame alumnus Lester Neal '91 enters his second season with the men's basketball coaching staff for the 2018-19 season.
+VC Pirate Hall of Fame alumnus Lester Neal '91 enters his third season with the men's basketball coaching staff for the 2019-20 season.
 Neal, a 1991 Ventura College graduate and a 2008 VC Athletics Hall of Fame inductee, returned to VC from Chandler-Gilbert Community College in Arizona where he was an assistant coach in 2016-17.
 He also spent four seasons as an assistant at Scottsdale Community College (AZ).

 "With his extensive coaching background and experience working with youth, we are looking forward to what the future holds,” said VC head coach Joey Ramirez of Coach Neal.
 “He is a genuine person and I trust him completely.
 He is a community college product and understands the process.